 - Certain types of medically necessary home health services

 - Physical therapy

 - Tests such as MRIs, CT scans, EKG/ECGs, and a CPAP trial (for up to three months) if you have been diagnosed with obstructive sleep apnea

 Medicare Part B also covers most lab services such as blood tests, urinalysis, and tests on tissue samples.
 Usually, you will not pay extra for these lab services.

 What Isn't Covered By Medicare Part B

-Eye examinations related to prescribing glasses (vs. related to an illness or issue), cosmetic surgery, acupuncture, hearing aids, fitting exams related to hearing aids, and concierge services are not covered by Medicare Part B or by any other part of Medicare.
+Most dental care, including dentures, is not covered under any portion of Medicare Parts A and B. Eye examinations related to prescribing glasses (as opposed to an illness or issue), cosmetic surgery, hearing aids, fitting exams related to hearing aids, and concierge services are not covered by Medicare Parts A and B, either.